AirBaltic: Development since 2010

 airBaltic began wet leasing its aircraft to other carriers in 2022, predominantly to Swiss.
-In 2023, it was approved for "long-term and unlimited wet leasing within the Lufthansa Group."
+In 2023, it was approved for "long-term and unlimited wet leasing within Lufthansa Group."
 As of December 2023, airBaltic currently operates certain flights for Swiss.

 After the pandemic, airBaltic unveiled a range of upgrades focused on enhancing the experience for its clients.
 In 2022, airBaltic debuted the Planies NFT collection, offering perks towards the airBaltic Club loyalty programme.
 Then, in 2023, airBaltic forged a partnership with Starlink to offer unrestricted complimentary in-flight Wi-Fi in their routes, marking a pioneering move in Europe's aviation industry.
 Installation of the service commenced in 2023 and will be finalised by 2025.

 In November 2023, airBaltic announced that Delta Air Lines would begin codesharing 20 routes to their bases.

 In January 2025, airBaltic announced that it was facing disruptions due to Pratt & Whitney engine maintenance delays on its A220 fleet.
 The airline suspended 19 routes, reduced frequencies on 21 others and cancelled 4,670 flights, affecting 67,160 passengers.
-Despite these challenges and capacity constraints due to the wet-leasing of almost half of its fleet to the Lufthansa Group, airBaltic still maintains over 70 destinations.
+Despite these challenges and capacity constraints due to the wet-leasing of almost half of its fleet to Lufthansa Group, airBaltic still maintains over 70 destinations.

-On 29 January 2025, The Ministry of Transport of Latvia, airBaltic, and the Lufthansa Group announced the signing of an agreement for the Lufthansa Group to invest EUR 14 million in airBaltic for a minority stake, and Supervisory Board seat.
-In return for its investment, the Lufthansa Group will receive a convertible share granting a 10% stake, which will be issued at a subscription price of EUR 14 million and converted into ordinary shares upon a potential IPO of airBaltic.
+On 29 January 2025, The Ministry of Transport of Latvia, airBaltic, and Lufthansa Group announced the signing of an agreement for Lufthansa Group to invest EUR 14 million in airBaltic for a minority stake, and supervisory board seat.
+In return for its investment, Lufthansa Group will receive a convertible share granting a 10% stake, which will be issued at a subscription price of EUR 14 million and converted into ordinary shares upon a potential IPO of airBaltic.

 In March 2025, airBaltic announced that it would resume flights to Ukraine once the country's airspace is reopened.

-On 7 April 2025, Martin Gauss was ousted as CEO due to a lack of trust from the Latvian government.
+On 7 April 2025, Martin Gauss was ousted as CEO he no longer had the confidence of the Latvian government.
 Taking over as interim CEO is former COO Pauls Cālītis, who started his career at Air Baltic 30 years ago, also as a pilot.
-On 19 August 2025, airBaltic announced that Finnish Erno Hildén will assume the position of CEO on 1 December 2025.
+Finn Erno Hildén assumed the position of CEO on 1 December 2025.
 Hildén has previous experience at Finnair and SAS.

+In September 2026, airBaltic filed for Chapter 11 bankruptcy in an effort to restructure its heavy debt burden.